Supersymmetry and trace formulas II. Selberg trace formula: Selberg trace formula on general compact locally symmetric space

-We further generalize the previous physical set-up to develop the localization approach to the Selberg trace formula for the generic compact locally symmetric space $X=\Gamma\bk G/K$.
-For simplicity, we consider the trace formula for the 0-form Laplacian on $X$ which is enough to convey the main novelty.
+Here we generalize further our path integral localization approach to include the Selberg trace formula for a general compact locally symmetric space $X=\Gamma\bk G/K$, where $G$ is a non-compact real semi-simple Lie group of rank $r_{G}$, $K$ is its maximal compact subgroup and $\Ga$ is a discrete subgroup of $G$ such that $\Ga\bk G$ is compact.
+For simplicity, we consider only the trace formula for Laplace operator acting on functions on $X$, which is enough to convey the main novelty.